-Hyperbaric oxygen therapy involves breathing pure oxygen in a pressurized room or tube.
-Hyperbaric oxygen therapy is a well-established treatment for decompression sickness, a hazard of scuba diving.
-Other conditions treated with hyperbaric oxygen therapy include serious infections, bubbles of air in your blood vessels, and wounds that won't heal as a result of diabetes or radiation injury.
+Hyperbaric oxygen therapy involves breathing pure oxygen in a pressurized environment.
+Hyperbaric oxygen therapy is a well-established treatment for decompression sickness, a potential risk of scuba diving.
+Other conditions treated with hyperbaric oxygen therapy include serious infections, bubbles of air in your blood vessels, and wounds that may not heal as a result of diabetes or radiation injury.

-Your blood carries this oxygen throughout your body.
-This helps fight bacteria and stimulate the release of substances called growth factors and stem cells, which promote healing.
+When your blood carries this extra oxygen throughout your body, this helps fight bacteria and stimulate the release of substances called growth factors and stem cells, which promote healing.

 Why it's done

 Your body's tissues need an adequate supply of oxygen to function.
 When tissue is injured, it requires even more oxygen to survive.
 Hyperbaric oxygen therapy increases the amount of oxygen your blood can carry.
-An increase in blood oxygen temporarily restores normal levels of blood gases and tissue function to promote healing and fight infection.
+With repeated scheduled treatments, the temporary extra high oxygen levels encourage normal tissue oxygen levels, even after the therapy is completed.